 - The numerical aperture (NA) of the objective used to obtain an image will also have a big effect upon the resolution that can be obtained.
 The NA of an objective is a measure of its ability to gather light from the sample and relates to the angle of light which can enter the objective.
 The greater the angle, the higher the NA and the better the resolution.

 where ϑ is one-half the angular aperture and n is the refractive index of the media between the objective and the coverslip (see diagram below).

-Good explanations of NA and the impact upon resolution can be found at
+Good explanations of NA and the impact upon resolution can be found using these links

 - Including Confocal Images in Publications